Banner

 More microphotos

-Mycena stipata Maas Geest. & Schwöbel is also dark brown and with a nitrous odour and occurs on coniferous wood.
-It is distinguished on account of 4-spored basidia, presence of clamp connections, smaller spores, absence of pleurocystidia, hyphae of pileipellis smooth or covered with just a few excrescences, embedded in gelatinous matter, and hyphae of the cortical layer of the stipe smmoth or with very scattered excrescences, embedded in gelatinous matter.
+Mycena stipata is also dark brown and with a nitrous odour and occurs on coniferous wood.
+It is distinguished on account of 4-spored basidia, presence of clamp connections, smaller spores, absence of pleurocystidia, and both hyphae of pileipellis and stipitipellis are +/- smooth and embedded in gelatinous matter.
 In wet condition it has a more lubricous pileus and stipe.

 Next image